 And just as bad was his refusal to condemn Torres’ ugly face scratch on Vertonghen earlier in the game, for which he should have been sent-off and could yet receive retrospective punishment.

 They say the Premier League table starts to take shape after six games of the season - in which case it looks pretty good for Arsenal.

-The Gunners are top of the pile having won five matches in a row since their opening day defeat at home to Aston Villa - talk of a crisis has long been forgotten, but now Arsenal must start to believe it can occupy top spot when it really matters next May.
+The Gunners are top of the pile having won five matches in a row since their opening day defeat at home to Aston Villa - talk of a crisis has long been forgotten, but now Arsenal must start to believe they can occupy top spot when it really matters next May.

 Aaron Ramsey, the country’s most in-form player, was hesitant, almost sheepish, after Saturday’s win at Swansea when asked about Arsenal’s title chances.
-Even Arsene Wenger went only as far as to say his side was in with a “chance”.
+Even Arsene Wenger went only as far as to say his side were in with a “chance”.

-Given the current Premier League landscape Arsenal’s players and management have every right to be bullish about their targets for the campaign ahead, but their reluctance to make a verbal statement of intent is the consequence of eight years without a trophy.
+Given the current Premier League landscape Arsenal’s players and management have every right to be bullish about their targets for the campaign ahead, but their reluctance make a verbal statement of intent is the consequence of eight years without a trophy.

 Summer changes at Manchester United, Chelsea and Manchester City means this season is Arsenal’s best opportunity in years to reclaim a title last won by ‘The Invincibles’ in 2004.

 This is not the perfect squad, there will be bumps in the road and questions to be answered – but there is no need for them to adopt an inferiority complex as they strive to claim their first league title in a decade.